bueler/mg-glaciers/py/README.md

 # mg-glaciers/py/

-These Python codes, examples of applying the multilevel constraint decomposition of Tai (2003) on obstacle problems in glaciology, support the two-part paper [_Geometric multigrid for glacier modeling_](../paper/).
+These Python examples apply the multilevel constraint decomposition of Tai (2003) on obstacle problems in glaciology.
+They support the two-part paper [_Geometric multigrid for glacier modeling_](../paper/).

 ## partI/